 Itching to ride?
 When preparing your cycling trip, don't be too ambitious: as a family, riding 50km a day is already plenty to aim for, especially if your bikes are heavy.
 Don't forget to plan time for visiting attractions, stopping for picnics and taking other breaks that will all form part of your holiday memories.
-Here's a selection of routes and itineraries suitable for all abilities, as long as you take your time.
+Here's a selection of routes and itineraries suitable for all as long as you take your time.
 Cycling is the slow life par excellence: enjoy it!

 The Loire Valley châteaux from Amboise to Chambord

 For a few days' cycling around the Loire châteaux, you have to choose your base.
 Our advice is to head for the châteaux east of Tours, starting with Amboise, where you can visit Clos-Lucé, former home of Leonardo da Vinci.
-A short ride (15km) from here will take you to the château of Chenonceau, which gracefully spans the Cher River.
+A short ride (15km) away will take you to the château of Chenonceau, which gracefully spans the Cher River.
 Through the forest of Amboise, you'll then reach the banks of the Loire and the town of Blois, with its royal château.
 Another 15km further on, the château of Cheverny comes into view, which inspired Moulinsart in Tintin and where children can enjoy meeting a pack of hunting dogs.
 The highlight of the area for many is the spectacular Château de Chambord.
 Its royal estate alone can be the focus of a day's bike ride.
 Allow a week for the Amboise to Chambord itinerary (including 40km between Chenonceau and Blois), along with visits to local sites.

 The Burgundy canal towpath